jord1e/jbeancount/README.md

 ### Formatting your journal

 > **Warning** The formatting tool is unfinished.
-> It works the best on a file containing only transactions.
+> It works best on a file containing only transactions.
 > In the future, it will be improved to handle other directives better
 > (i.e. pad with balance constructs and comment-seperated grouping).